How to Buy An Investment Property in New York City

 Purchasing an investment property in New York City is a pricy endeavor that eludes many residents.
 However, for those who can foot the bill and manage the duties of a property owner, the benefits are impressive.
 Not only does it deliver residual income and accrue equity over time, but with smart decisions, this investment can sustain your family for generations.

-No wonder so many of the world's wealthiest individuals are connected to real estate.
+No wonder many of the world's wealthiest individuals are connected to real estate.
 But make no mistake—a property investment represents an enormous commitment, so make sure you understand all obligations and requirements before proceeding.

 What is an Investment Property?